Ohio

-LAKE ALMA STATE RESERVE
+LAKE ALMA STATE PARK

 In the midst of some of Ohio's most rugged, scenic territory lies Lake Alma State Park.
 A quiet lake and a gentle creek meandering through a wooded valley provide a restful setting for park visitors.